oldtownmedia/otm-development-standards/CSS.md

 ```

 On devices with a viewport smaller than 800px, text color in paragraphs will be blue.
-Once the 800px viewport exceeds 800px, the color of the text will be red.
+Once the viewport exceeds 800px, the color of the text will be red.

 #### Breakpoints

+Use a media query break when it starts to suck.

 Generally, breakpoints should be defined as the content on the page no longer fills the needs of the space provided.
 For example, a grid system of products will most likely be vertically oriented on a mobile device.
 Once the viewport becomes larger, there will likely be a moment where it is more suitable to switch the layout to rows rather than columns.

-In other words, use a media query when it starts to suck.

 #### Media queries placement